Pennsylvania Railroad class D16: Strasburg Railroad

 In 1960, the 1223 was leased and transferred to the Strasburg Rail Road, a tourist line in the Amish hamlet of Strasburg, Pennsylvania, where it was returned to operating condition.
 It operated tourist trains there until 1989, successively leased by the PRR, its successor Penn Central from 1968, and the Railroad Museum of Pennsylvania from 1979.
 While in operation, it had Strasburg Railroad lettering on both cab sides below the number.

 Railroad Museum of Pennsylvania

-Survivor D16sb #1223 is now a restored static exhibit at the Railroad Museum of Pennsylvania, near Strasburg and directly across the street from the Strasburg Rail Road on which it operated for many years.
+Survivor D16sb #1223 is now a restored static exhibit indoors at the Railroad Museum of Pennsylvania, near Strasburg and directly across the street from the Strasburg Rail Road on which it operated for many years.